Quincy, Washington: Tourism

 Although George is the closest town to the Gorge Amphitheatre, Quincy is the closest town that offers services such as motels and a full grocery store.
 Quincy sees an uptick in population during concerts.

 The semi-arid climate allows Quincy to go for weeks or months without rain during the summer.
 This makes nearby water recreation such as Crescent Bar a major draw.
 Quincy is the closest town with services to Crescent Bar.
 The Quincy area offers boating, water skiing, hunting, fishing, and snow skiing during parts of the year.

 Culture

 Every 2nd Saturday in September, Quincy celebrates Farmer-Consumer Awareness Day.
 For a month beforehand, the roads leading to town are decorated with signs showing local crops and products made with them.
 On the day of the celebration, floats created by local schools and farm equipment parade through town.
 Free agricultural and geology tours are offered, as well as a produce sale, tractor pull, Farm-to-Market fun run, and many other activities.

+Education

+The city is served by the Quincy School District.